dclcs/2019-2020-spring-semester/SE-315/labs/lab2/readme.md

 +------------------+  <- 0x00000000
 ```

 The physical address [0x00000000 : 0x00008000] is reserved.
-The value of `img_start` is hardcode at the compilation time.
+The value of `img_start` is hardcoded at the compilation time.
 The first part in [img_start : img_end] is boot code and cpu boot stack, each cpu stack is 4K size.
 Kernel image is stored in the upper part in physical address [img_start : img_end] and contains the code and data/metadata for kernel.
 Upper to the kernel image, the free physical memory is organized by physical page allocator.
 Allocator will divide the memory zone into two ranges: metadata range and page range.
 In the metadata range, it records page metadata like `list_node` and `flags` etc..
 In the page range, it stores the real data.

 > **Question** :
 >
-> Make a brief explanation: In which file or code segment specifies the CHcore physical memory layout.
+> Make a brief explanation: In which file or code segment specifies the ChCore physical memory layout.
 You can answer this question in two aspects: the compilation phase and runtime phase?

 You'll now write the physical page allocator.
 It keeps track of which pages are free with a linked list of `struct Page` objects, each corresponding to a physical page.
 You need to write the physical page allocator before you can write the rest of the virtual memory implementation, because your page table management code will need to allocate physical memory in which to store page tables.